The Best Store Credit Cards and How They Work

 It’s a cycle of consumerism that provides many benefits to the store and the economy and rewards you for your loyalty.
 Or, if we adopt a more cynical approach, it’s a cycle that favors everyone except for you; one that exchanges loyalty for debt.
+The same effect is produced by the classic Viagra, which seems to be reliable, but it is much more expensive than generic Viagra.
 Sure, you get a few token perks, but these are designed to make you feel good about your excessive spending, to stimulate the reward center of your brain and encourage you to keep feeding into a cycle that benefits the retailer.

 These cards can have their benefits and when used properly they offer the customer some advantages.
 However, there’s no escaping the fact that they exist for the sole purpose of increasing the retailer’s bottom line and they profit more if you spend money you don’t have and accumulate debt you can’t afford.

 Why Do Store Credit Cards Exist?

 A store card, like a rewards card, is designed to encourage spending and to convince you to spend more money at a particular store.
 Imagine, for instance, that you’re looking to buy a television at a department store.
 You find that TV for $1,000 at a department store out of town, but your local store, with whom you have a store card, is selling it for $1,100.

 If you’re like the majority of consumers, you’ll opt for the later, and the bigger the purchase is, the less you will care about the extra money.
 It should work the other way, but we’re more likely to go out of our way to save 10% on an item of clothing than we are on a house, for instance.